 Swearing in Australia can have a lot of different meanings.
 To understand what is meant by a four-letter word, you need to pay attention to both tone and context.

 The four-letter word can mean plenty of different things in Australia.
-It could be a threat, a sign of aggression or it could be a friendly term between two mates.
+It could be a threat, a sign of aggression, or a friendly term between two mates.

 It all depends on those two things – context and tone.
-The way a word is delivered is much more important than the word itself if you want to understand its meaning.
+How a word is delivered is much more important than the word itself if you want to understand its meaning.

 #12 We also like to drink a lot